-Sampling and Monitoring Program Results/WDS Conditions and Assessment: 5) 5) The receiving water body meets surface water-related compliance criteria and assessment criteria: i.e., there are no exceedances of criteria, based on MOE legislation, regulations, Water Management Policies, Guidelines and Provincial Water Quality Objectives and other assessment criteria (e.g., CWQGs, APVs), as noted in Table A or Table B in the Technical Guidance Document (Section 4.6): YesNo no, list parameters that exceed crite ovide details in an attachment: eria outlined above and the amo unt/percentage of the exceedance as per the table below or Parameter Compliance or Assessment Criteria or Background Amount by which Compliance of Background Ex e.g e.g. C of A limit, PWQO, background e.g. X% above PWQO 6) In my opinion, any exceedances listed in Question 5 are the result of non-WDS related influences (such as background, road salting, sampling site conditions)?
-YesNo Not applicable.
+Sampling and Monitoring Program Results/WDS Conditions and Assessment: ) The receiving water body meets surface water-related compliance criteria and assessment criteria: i.e., there are no exceedances of criteria, based on MOE legislation, regulations, Water Management Policies, Guidelines and Provincial Water Quality Objectives and other assessment criteria (e.g., CWQGs, APVs), as noted in Table A or Table B in the Technical Guidance Document (Section 4.6): YesNo f no, list parameters that exceed criteria outlined above and the amount/percentage of the exceedance as per the table below provide details in an attachment: Compliance or Assessment Criteria or Background e.g. C of A limit, PWQO, background e.g. X% above PWQO YesNo Not applicable. urface water-related compliance riteria, based on MOE legislation and Provincial Water Quality Obted in Table A or Table B in the Teria outlined above and the amo Compliance or Assessment Criteria or Background e.g. C of A limit, PWQO, background urface water-related compliance criteria and assessment criteria: riteria, based on MOE legislation, regulations, Water and Provincial Water Quality Objectives and other assessment sted in Table A or Table B in the Technical Guidance Document eria outlined above and the amount/percentage of the exceedance Compliance or Assessment Criteria or Background e.g. C of A limit, PWQO, background e.g. X% above PWQO hackground e.g. X% above PWQO Not applicable.

 7) All monitoring program surface water parameter concentrations fall within a stable or decreasing trend.
 The site is not characterized by historical ranges of concentrations above assessment and compliance criteria.
 YesNo Not applicable.
-8) For the monitoring program parameters, does the water quality in the groundwater zones adjacent to surface water receivers exceed assessment or compliance criteria (e.g., PWQOs, CWQGs, or toxicity values for aquatic biota (APVs)): ○ Yes○ No○ Not Known4 Not Applicable 9) Have trigger values for contingency plans or site remedial actions been exceeded (where they exist): ○ Yes○ No● Not Applicable
+8) For the monitoring program parameters, does the water quality in the groundwater zones adjacent to surface water receivers exceed assessment or compliance criteria (e.g., PWQOs, CWQGs, or toxicity values for aquatic biota (APVs)): ○ Yes○ No○ Not Known● Not Applicable 9) Have trigger values for contingency plans or site remedial actions been exceeded (where they exist): YesNoNot Applicable